 Choose the feeling you want to have

 And so began my journey to complete forgiveness.
 I did not know how at the time but thankfully I had been a meditator and a mindfulness practitioner for a long time and had become apt at being able to identify my limited beliefs.
 My criteria for feeling complete forgiveness were threefold.
-First, I needed to heal from the emotions of victimization and abandonment that accompanies the feelings of rejection.
+First, I needed to heal from the emotions of self-victimisation and abandonment that accompanies the feelings of rejection.
 Second, I needed to ensure that I did not continue to carry any blocks to the emotional vulnerability that results from any failed relationship.
 And third, if I were going to start a new relationship with someone else I would not be needy and unconsciously require them to fill my gaps.

 Asking the Right Question